marcomq/nimview/README.md

 ### Wails
 After releasing the first 0.1.0 version of Nimview, I found out about [Wails](https://github.com/wailsapp/wails).
-And if I would have found Wails in the first place, I maybe wouldn't have written Nimview and maybe I would have learned Go instead of Nim.
+And if I would have found Wails in the first place, I maybe wouldn't have written Nimview and maybe I would have preferred Go instead of Nim.
 So - Wails became a big inspiration for Nimview 0.2.0: Compilation to a single static binary was added and the client automatically adds functions that can take multiple arguments.
-There are still some differences to Nimview: The current version of nimview builds faster and can also include additional javascript in the index.html file, without having big issues.
+Nimview is much smaller, creates smaller binaries and you may use C++ or Python code easier.

 ### CSRF and Security
 Nimview was made with security in mind.
 For the Webview `startDesktop` mode, no network ports are opened to display the UI.
 The webserver is mostly just for debugging,